pu2clr/SI4735/examples/SI47XX_04_TFT/README.md

 ## SI47XX_01_TFT_ILI9225

 This sketch uses an Arduino Pro Mini, 3.3V (8MZ) with a [SPI TFT from MICROYUM (2" - 176 x 220)](https://github.com/Nkawu/TFT_22_ILI9225/wiki) based on ILI9225 driver.
+The Arduino library used to control that display device is MCUFRIEND_kbv.
+Please, install it before start working with this sketch.

 It is also a complete radio capable to tune LW, MW, SW on AM and SSB mode and also receive the regular commercial stations.
 It is important to know the SSB support works on SI4735-D60 and SI4732-A10 devices.

 1. Encoder to tune stations;
 2. Band selection via push buttons